SatelCreative/spylib/README.md

 name that corresponds to a string with the `query` or `mutation` code in the GraphQL format.

-The variables of the GraphQL query as passed as a dictionary to the `variables` argument.
+The variables of the GraphQL query are passed as a dictionary to the `variables` argument.

 See this example retrieving the list of webhooks defined for a store with